This Health Insurance 101 guide will walk you through all the basic healthcare processes, words, and facts that you need to know.

 Any and all payments you make — including your deductible, copays, and coinsurance — go towards your out-of-pocket maximum; your monthly premiums are the only things not counted towards the out-of-pocket limit.

 The out-of-pocket maximum is a consumer protection measure required under the Affordable Care Act / Obamacare.
 Before the law’s implementation, health insurance plans weren’t required to put a cap on what consumers might need to spend on healthcare services and treatments.
 Previously, people undergoing extended treatments for things like cancer would find themselves with unlimited medical bills.

 Your health insurance company contracts with a large number of doctors, hospitals and clinics to create an in-network system.
 These contracted doctors and facilities agree to accept special rates for procedures and services.
-Knowing the price of contracted medical services helps the insurance company control their costs and calculate their health insurance rates.
+Knowing the price of contracted medical services helps the insurance company control its costs and calculate its health insurance rates.

 A tax subsidy is a form of financial assistance you can receive from the federal government to help pay for your health insurance costs.
 The amount of money you receive is based on your total income reported to the Internal Revenue Service (IRS) for the given year.